Norma Nicholson, BA, MA

-Ms. Nicholson has been recognized on a number of occasions for her community engagements.
-Most recently with the following awards: Leading Women Building Community from the Ontario Legislature; Fabulous Woman Community Engagement, Mississauga Community; Life Time Achievement in Nursing, Region of Peel RNAO Chapter; Excellence in Nursing Leadership, Jamaica Canadian Association of Nurses and Rose Fortune, ON Black History Society.
+Due to her vibrant voice and catalyst for community growth, she has been formally recognized on a number of occasions for her advocacy, mentorship and community engagements.
+Most recently she has been presented with the following awards: One of the 100 Accomplished Black Canadian Women 2018; Rose Fortune Award, Ontario Black History Society; Leading Women Building Community, the Ontario Legislature; Fabulous Woman Community Engagement, Mississauga Community; Lifetime Achievement in Nursing, Region of Peel RNAO Chapter and Excellence in Nursing Leadership, Jamaica Canadian Association of Nurses.